upkie/vulp/README.md

 - Interfaces with to the [Bullet](http://bulletphysics.org/) simulator
 - Observer pipeline to extend observations
 - 🏗️ Controller pipeline to extend actions
-- Soft real-time: spine-agent loop interactions are predictable and repeatble
+- Soft real-time: spine-agent loop interactions are predictable and repeatable
 - Unit tested, and not only with end-to-end tests

 ### Non-features